jnardiello/Pilot53/README.md

 ### Why and How

-If you are either an Ops guy or a Dev and you have ever worked in a project/team with more than one server, you have felt the pain of:
+If you have ever worked in a project/team with more than one server, you have felt the pain of:
 - Keeping track of all your servers
 - Distribute and maintain a servers list, maybe with `ssh` aliases
 - Easily access each server as it's up and running